 The 3 bands are saffron at the top, symbolising courage and strength because of which our countrymen fought bravely for independence.
 The middle white band symbolises peace and truth with a Dharma chakra of Ashoka Chakra with 24 spikes enhancing the importance of movement and not resisting change which is the only way to grow.
 And the bottom green band denotes the fertility and the growth of a young nation like ours with untapped potential.

 Until the year 2005 after so many amendments in the act of using the national flag the ban or limitations were removed.
 And today one can freely use the national flag or its symbol in outfits, vehicles, offices and homes displaying national pride.
 I am proud of my country and the rich history and diversity it embodies.

-This is a brief National Flag Speech which will prove to be helpful for students in grade 1-3.
+This is a brief National Flag Speech that will prove to be helpful for students in grades 1-3.

 The national flag represents the ideas, values and virtues of the citizens and the nation with which it moves forward.

 The flag was adopted in 1947 on 22nd July that was designed by a freedom fighter who was also a Gandhian Pingali Venkayya.
 Although it was in 1921 when the idea of a flag for the nation which was under British rule was proposed in the Indian National Congress Assembly.